"The Lake Is Singing My Song"

 Simone McLeod (her traditional name is Ahki-ekwanīsit or "Earth Blanket"), is a Nakawe-Ojibwe-Anishinaabe (Saulteaux) painter and poet, born in Winnipeg, Manitoba in 1962.
 She belongs to he Name doodem (Sturgeon clan) and is a member of Pasqua First Nation in Saskatchewan.
 Simone feels a special kinship with her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg (Poplar River "#16" First Nation) of Manitoba.
 She descends from a long line of Midewiwin seers and healers and artists.
 Her artwork has been appreciated by several art collectors and educational and health care institutions from Canada, as well as by art lovers from all over the world.

 Zhaawano Giizhik, an American currently living in the Netherlands, was born in 1959 in North Carolina, USA.
 Zhaawano has Anishinaabe blood running through his veins; the doodem of his ancestors from Baawitigong (Sault Ste.
 Marie, Upper Michigan) is Waabizheshi, Marten.
+As a visual artist, a writer, and a designer of jewelry and wedding rings, Zhaawano draws on the oral and pictorial traditions of his ancestors.
+In doing so he sometimes works together with kindred artists.

-The MAZINAAJIMOWINAN or ‘pictorial spirit writings’ - which are rich with symbolism and have been painted throughout history on rocks and etched on other sacred items, such as copper and slate, birch bark and animal hide - are Zhaawano's main design inspiration.
+The mazinaajimowinan or ‘pictorial spirit writings’ - which are rich with symbolism and have been painted throughout history on rocks and etched on other sacred items, such as copper and slate, birch bark and animal hide - are Zhaawano's main design inspiration.

 To his ancestors, the mazinaajimowin was a form of spiritual as well as educational communication that gave structure and meaning to the world as they experienced it.
-Many of these sacred pictographs or petroforms – some of which are many, many generations old - hide in sacred locations where the manidoog (spirits) reside, particularly in those mystic places near the coastline where the sky, the earth, the water, the underground and the underwater meet.
+Many of these sacred pictographs or petroforms – some of which are many, many generations old - hide in sacred locations where the manidoog (spirits) reside, particularly in those mystic places near the coastline where the sky, the earth, the water, the underground, and the underwater meet.

 No comments: